makerdao/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP11.md

 Transparency is an element so crucial to effective Governance that nearly every representative government the world over makes some commitment to the principle.
 Simply put, **sunlight remains the best disinfectant.**

 So far I have represented this principle by communicating my Governance decision-making process (and any concerns from it) to @LongForWisdom.
-Likewise, I have leaned on the mentorship of @juanjaun, as well as the guidance and teachings of countless other community members when determining what information should be included on public posts and reports.
+Likewise, I have leaned on the mentorship of @juanjuan, as well as the guidance and teachings of countless other community members when determining what information should be included on public posts and reports.
 I believe I have shown great self-awareness and emotional intelligence in these interactions.

 In addition to continuing this process of self-reflection and evaluation, I will encourage groups to be more open.
 As a Governance Facilitator, I would consider my presence in any closed-door meetings as a proxy for the community as a whole.